deib-polimi/histrio/README.md

 Tests follow the standard go test structure https://go.dev/doc/tutorial/add-a-test and additional tools for benchmarking the system are under the `benchmark/` directory

+# Code structure

+- `worker` contains the core source code of Histrio
+    - `infrastructure` contains the infrastructural components of the system: the worker and its stations
+    - `domain` contains the actor programming model components that get executed within the infrastructure code